American Rescue Plan Act (ARPA)

 The Town of Wake Forest will receive $14.5 million from the Coronavirus Local Fiscal Recovery Fund.
 Money for the fund was included in the $1.9 trillion American Rescue Plan Act of 2021 that Congress passed in March 2021.

-The money is being delivered in two batches.
-Half was delivered in July 2021, while the other half is scheduled to be delivered in the summer of 2022.
+The money was delivered in two batches.
+Half was received in July 2021 and the remainder in July 2022.

 Four Areas of Funding